-Since Manager version 17.9.28, both sales and purchase invoices can become overpaid when more has been received (for a sales invoice) or paid (for a purchase invoice) than the original total of the invoice.
+In Manager, sales invoices can become overpaid when more has been received or posted against it than the original total of the invoice.
 This results in the

 Balance due for the invoice showing as a negative amount.
 Manager will display Overpaid in the

-Status column of the main Sales Invoices or Purchase Invoices tab listing.
+Status column of the main Sales Invoices tab listing:

 There are many reasons an invoice could become overpaid:

 Overpaid invoices are considered bookkeeping errors.
-Manager will display overpaid invoices at the top of Sales Invoices or Purchase Invoices tab listings so you can see and can resolve them.
+Manager will display overpaid invoices at the top of Sales Invoices tab listing so you can see and resolve them.
 You should resolve overpaid status before sending out customer statements.

-To determine the specific reason an invoice is overpaid, view the ledger for that invoice.
+To determine the specific reason a sales invoice is overpaid, view the ledger for that invoice.
 To access the ledger, click on the blue amount under the

 Balance due column in the tab list: